Municipal Police (France): Law enforcement roles

 The municipal police may carry out arrests as part of the act and are required to deliver any perpetrator to an officer of the national police or the national gendarmerie.

 Numbers

-Approximately 24,000 municipal police officers provide about 13% of the total French law enforcement community.
+There are approximately 28,500 municipal police officers in 2023 providing about 13% of the total French law enforcement community.

 The municipal police may also incorporate the duties of the forest rangers and game wardens (gardes champêtres) in rural areas.